S3 EP7: Emma Doran

 It's like my hairband headphones.
 Oh, wow.

 that I don't choose.
-So I used, I usually start off with something like, there's this YouTube channel called White Underbelly, and it's a guy who interviews all these people on Skid Row.
+So I used, I usually start off with something like, there's this YouTube channel called White Underbelly, and it's a guy, he interviews all these people on Skid Row.

 I had that start of the tuna and eggs.

 Wow, maybe there is something in this absolute madness.
-You see, yeah.
+You see?

 I think it's a good day.
 Yeah, I think Emma's had a good day.